github-for-challa/hello-java-maven/README.md

-README: Run a Simple Java Maven Build Job in Jenkins Objective
+## Running  a Simple Java Maven Build Job in Jenkins
+Objective
-This task involves building a simple Java HelloWorld application using Maven in Jenkins.
+## This task involves building a simple Java HelloWorld application using Maven in Jenkins.
 The goal is to learn the basic CI/CD principles by automating a Java build process in Jenkins.

 Tools Required
 Jenkins (installed locally or via Docker)